API¶

 - databytes

-data to be attached
+Data to be attached.

-- file_namestr
+- file_namestr | path-like, optional

-md5 of the data
+MD5 of the data.

-use compression for embedded attachment data
+Use compression for embedded attachment data.

-attachment is embedded in the file
+Attachment is embedded in the file.

-password used to encrypt the data using AES256 encryption
+Password used to encrypt the data using AES256 encryption.

-New in version 7.0.0.
+Added in version 7.0.0.

 - Returns: